-However, for most churches, Advent will begin this year on December third, the first of the four Sundays before Christmas.
+On the other hand, for most churches, Advent will begin this year on December first, the first of the four Sundays before Christmas.

-But, like it or not, for most of the US, Advent began on or just before Halloween.
-The Big Box stores began to display an aisle or two of Christmas decorations next to the Halloween masks and the bags of candy.
+But, whether you like it or not, for rest of the US, “Advent” will begin on or just before Halloween.
+The Big Box stores have already begun to display an aisle or two of Christmas decorations next to the Halloween masks and the bags of candy.
 Smaller stores followed suit shortly thereafter.
-This is the first year I’ve noticed that Christmas lights are twinkling on the houses in many subdivisions two weeks before Turkey-day.
+And you can count on seeing Christmas lights twinkling on the houses weeks before Turkey-day (and probably right after Trick-or-Treating.

 Of course, the rest of this article could be given to a rant about how the church needs to take a stand against the commercialization of Christmas and it’s time for the church to go on the offensive to put Christ back in Christmas.